Paediatric/Children’s Podiatry

 Most podiatrists will agree wholeheartedly with that description that the 26 bones and 35 joints, all held together by 106 ligaments make it one of the most complex structures in the human body.
 For that reason the medical world agrees that foot health in children is paramount.

-Many of the foot problems that children suffer from will continue into their adult life, so by creating a healthy foundation in a child’s foot, we set in place the foundations for proper adult foot function.
+Many of the foot problems that children present with can continue into their adult life, so by creating a healthy foundation in a child’s foot, we set in place the foundations for proper adult foot function.

 What’s normal?

-As children grow, having healthy and happy feet is also critical to allow involvement in all forms of physical activity.
-Sadly, many things can and will go wrong, and whilst this is not the norm, parents should be aware that any number of foot pathologies should be investigated at the earliest convenience.
+As children grow, having healthy and happy feet is critical to allow involvement in all forms of physical activity.
+Unfortunately, many things can develop during childhood that may affect the enjoyment of sport and even challenge our activities of daily living.
+Whilst this is not the norm, parents should be aware that any number of foot and leg pathologies should be investigated at the earliest convenience.
 Some of these conditions include;

 • delayed walking